 Generally, if you use your personal car, pickup truck, or light van for rental activities, you can deduct the expenses using one of two methods: actual expenses or the standard mileage rate.
-For 1999, the standard mileage rate for all business miles is:
+For 2001 the standard mileage rate for all business miles is 341⁄2 cents a mile.
+For more information, see chapter 4 of Publication 463.